Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

 After calculating the above correlation, we get,

-Using $\int_0^{\infty}(f-f_0)^2 = (\mu - \mu_0)\coth\left[\frac{(\mu - \mu_0)}{2k_BT}\right]-2k_B \mathcal{T}$, we get the total quantum noise correlation between terminals 1 and 4, $S_{14}^q = S_{14}^{th} + S_{14}^{sh}$ to be,
+Using $\int_0^{\infty}dE(f-f_0)^2 = eV\coth\left[\frac{eV}{2k_BT}\right]-2k_B \mathcal{T}$, we get the total quantum noise correlation between terminals 1 and 4, $S_{14}^q$ = {$S_{14}^{th} + S_{14}^{sh}$} to be,

+{Here, we can see that as a consequence of spin-flip scattering, shot noise contribution is finite for noise correlation $S_{14}^q$.
+Here, the spin-flipper responsible for spin-flip scattering, along the edges, acts as a virtual constriction with reflection and transmission probabilities $p$ and $1-p$ respectively.
+The shot noise vanishes if there is no spin-flipper i.e., $p = 0$ or applied voltage bias is zero.}

-Using Eq.
-(86), the distinction between the topological and trivial helical edge modes can be determined, as shown in Fig. 6.
-For topological helical edge modes($p = 0$), the quantum noise is constant.
-In contrast, quantum noise for trivial helical edge modes with different spin-flip probabilities changes symmetrically with respect to the applied voltage($eV = \mu - \mu_0$).
+From, Eq. {(\ref{eq:118})}, the distinction between the topological and trivial helical edge modes is shown in Fig. \ref{fig:8}.
+For topological helical edge modes ($p = 0$), the quantum noise is constant.
+In contrast, quantum noise for, trivial helical edge modes with different spin-flip probabilities changes symmetrically with respect to the applied voltage $eV$.